pietroppeter/yamly/README.md

 - tagging with ! or !!
 - complex mapping keys (which use ?)
 - yaml set type (e.g. a list that uses `?` instead of `-`, or other formats).
 Note that a list can be parsed as set if the type is specified to be a nim bit set or hash set.
+- cannot use tab for whitespace anywhere (in yaml you cannot use tab for indentation but you can use it for generic whitespace)

 I will likely implement flow-style for sequences (`[1, 2]`, useful also for the empty sequence) but I will likely not implement it for objects (`{a:1,b:2}`).